thomasteplick/audioMLPBackprop/README.md

 but it eventually settles down after about 100 epochs.
 An epoch is the forward and backward propagation of all the 16 training samples.
 </p>
 <p>
-When the <i>Test</i> link is clicked, 16 examples are supplied to the MLP  It classifies the audio wav files.
+When the <i>Test</i> link is clicked, 16 examples are supplied to the MLP.
+It classifies the audio wav files.
 The test results are tabulated and the frequency domain (Spectral Power Density) can be viewed for the chosen file.
+If fmedia is in the PATH environment variable, the selected wav file is played on the user's audio device.
 It takes some trial-and-error with the MLP Training Parameters to reduce the MSE to zero.
 It is possible to a specify a more complex MLP than necessary and not get good results.
 For example, using more hidden layers, a greater layer depth, or over training with more examples than necessary may be detrimental to the MLP.
 Clicking the <i>Train</i> link starts a new training